Extended Goldman symplectic structure in Fock-Goncharov coordinates: The Poisson structure: extension of the Fock--Goncharov quiver

 Now we are in a position to formulate the following \begin{conjecture} Denote by $\sigma, \sigma'$ the logarithm of any two variables associated to two nodes $p,p'$ of the quiver indicated in Fig. \ref{quiverFG}.
 Then the Poisson bracket inverse to the extended Goldman symplectic form $ \Oh $ is given by \be n^2 \{\sigma, \sigma'\} = \epsilon_{p,p'} \la{PBnodes} \ee where {$\epsilon_{p,p'} = 1$ if the arrow goes from $p$ to $p'$ and $-1$ viceversa} or $\pm \frac 12$ if the arrow is a dashed one.
 In particular, the brackets between Fock-Goncharov variables are given by the original quiver from \cite{FG}. \end{conjecture}

-Notice that part of this conjecture can be considered as a theorem: the fact that the brackets between variables attached to two black nodes (i.e. the original Fock--Goncharov coordinates) are the same as the ones give by the quiver of \cite{FG}, follows from \cite{ZheSun}; we were also informed by M. Shapiro that the general proof that the Fock--Goncharov Poisson structure indeed coincides with Goldman's on each symplectic leaf is contained in \cite{ChekShap}.
+Notice that part of this conjecture can be considered as a theorem: the fact that the brackets between variables attached to two black nodes (i.e. the original Fock--Goncharov coordinates) are the same as the ones give by the quiver of \cite{FG}, follows from \cite{ZheSun,SZ}.
 The conjecture is in fact a rigorous theorem for the $SL(2)$ case; we provide an essentially complete proof in the next section.
 For the case of $SL(3)$ the direct proof is also possible: it consists of a lengthy verification along the lines of the $SL(2)$ proof.
-Namely, one can verify that for each variable $\sigma_a$ we have $ \mathbb P \le(\Oh\le(\frac \pa{\pa \sigma_a}\ri) \ri)= \d \sigma_a $ (or, equivalently, that $\Oh(\mathbb P ( \d \sigma_a)) = \d\sigma_a$).
+Namely, one can verify that for each variable $\sigma_a$ we have $ \mathbb P \le(\Oh\le(\frac \pa{\pa \sigma_a}\ri) \ri)=$ $= - \frac {\pa}{\pa \sigma_a}$ (or, equivalently, that $\Oh(\mathbb P ( \d \sigma_a)) =- \d\sigma_a$).
 Here $\mathbb P$ denotes the Poisson tensor corresponding to the bracket \eqref{PBnodes}, and $\Oh$ is viewed as a map from the tangent to the co-tangent space and viceversa for $\mathbb P$.
 The proof for the $SL(n)$ case could clearly follow these ideas, but the combinatorics of the indices becomes quickly unwieldy.

 We notice the following structure of the bracket (\ref{PBnodes}).
-For each case except $g=0$, $n=3$ one can choose the positions of cherries such that in each face of $\Sigma_0$ there is no more than one cherry (Fig.\ref{quiverFG}, upper quiver).
+For each case except $g=0$, $n=3$ one can choose the positions of cherries such that in each face of $\Sigma_0$ there is no more than one cherry (Fig. \ref{quiverFG}, upper quiver).
 Then the toric variables $\rho_{v;j}$ commute with $\rho_{v';j}$ unless $v'=v$.
 At a given vertex $v$ we have

 and all other brackets vanish.
 The Poisson brackets between the toric variables and Fock-Goncharov variables can be seen from the quiver shown in Fig.\ref{quiverFG}, upper pane.
 Each $\rho_{v;j}$ has non-vanishing Poisson bracket with no more than four Fock-Goncharov variables, and these non-vanishing brackets are equal to $\pm 1$.